autoplot/documentation/javadoc/org/autoplot/datasource/TimeRangeEditor.md

-# org.autoplot.datasource.TimeRangeEditorStandard control for controlling a DatumRange containing times, with
+# org.autoplot.datasource.TimeRangeEditor

- next and previous buttons, and a launcher into the TimeRangeTool.
+Standard control for controlling a DatumRange containing times, with next and previous buttons, and a launcher into the TimeRangeTool.

-TimeRangeEditor( )
+# TimeRangeEditor( )

 ***